 This bill proposes the unification of the 55 county school districts in West Virginia into no more than 27 regional or area school districts by July 1, 2028.
-It establishes findings that highlight the shared challenges faced by these districts, such as accessibility, funding, and population issues.
-To facilitate this transition, the State Board of Education is tasked with studying the implications of school district unification and providing recommendations to the Legislature by October 31, 2025.
-The bill also creates a School District Unification Committee, which will assist the State Board in this process and is required to meet monthly from August to October 2025.
+It establishes findings that highlight the shared challenges faced by neighboring districts, such as accessibility, funding, and population issues.
+To facilitate this transition, the bill mandates the State Board of Education to study the implications of school district unification and provide recommendations to the Legislature by October 31, 2025.
+Additionally, it creates a School District Unification Committee to assist the State Board in this process, which will include various educational stakeholders.

-The committee will consist of 11 members, including representatives from various educational interests and ex officio members such as the State Superintendent of Schools and chairs of the education committees in both the House and Senate.
-The State Board of Education is authorized to develop interim policies and procedures to ensure an orderly transition during the unification process.
-The bill emphasizes the need for a collaborative approach, allowing local governing boards to create their own unification plans while also considering recommendations from the committee.
+The bill outlines the responsibilities of the State Board of Education, which will begin its study on July 1, 2025, and develop proposed legislation for the 2026 Regular Session to create a framework for the unification process.
+The committee will consist of 11 members, including ex officio members such as the State Superintendent of Schools and chairs of the education committees from both legislative chambers.
+The State Board is also authorized to submit rules for legislative approval to establish interim policies and procedures to ensure an orderly transition during the unification process.

 Statutes affected: